ECLIPSE: An Evolutionary Computation Library for Instrumentation Prototyping in Scientific Engineering: Conclusion and Future Work

 \section{Conclusion and Future Work}

+ECLIPSE facilitates the integration of evolutionary computation into scientific workflows that rely on complex, domain-specific simulation pipelines.
+By separating representation, evaluation, and evolutionary logic, the framework enables interdisciplinary teams to explore unconventional hardware geometries while utilizing well-established scientific modeling tools.
+Although many challenges remain, the modular architecture of ECLIPSE provides a foundation upon which increasingly sophisticated optimizers and representations can be built.
+In this way, ECLIPSE seeks to accelerate existing engineering workflows and make evolutionary design a practical, routine component of scientific instrumentation development.
+Our results here demonstrate that ECLIPSE can 1) identify novel antenna designs with potential benefits over the current state of the art (in this case, likely cost savings), and 2) quickly be adapted to support new use cases and representations.
+It achieves both of these outcomes on the first try, without substantial problem-specific tuning or parameter sweeps ahead of time.

 The Nebulous collaboration is currently developing several upgrades to ECLIPSE, focusing on the addition of new modules, and the improved efficiency and capability of existing modules.
 Plans are underway to allow for the evolution of an interferometric array of antennas which will vary not only the design of multiple antennas working together, but also their placement.
-Several upgrades to ShapeIndividuals are planned as well, including new shapes, new ways of combining and connecting shapes, and new negative space mutations that allow for shapes to be hollowed out.
+Several upgrades to \textit{Shape Individual}s are planned as well, including new shapes, new ways of combining and connecting shapes, and new negative space mutations that allow for shapes to be hollowed out.
 Additional Individual types, including voxel-based representations \cite{baron1999voxel} and indirect representations (e.g., grammars \cite{o2002grammatical}, tree-based genetic programming \cite{koza1994genetic}), will be explored in the future.
 While the translation of scientific simulation software to low-level programming languages can be difficult, we also plan to implement a highly optimized C++ version of VECTOR \cite{pilinski2011dynamic} to increase the feasible number of evaluations when evolving spacecraft for drag.

-Additionally, new techniques to mitigate the high cost of physics simulations are needed.
-In 2026, the Nebulous collaboration plans to begin work on integrating surrogate-assisted evolution and downsampling of expensive science simulations into ECLIPSE.
-Downsampling has been shown to efficiently make use of limited evaluations \cite{ferguson2020characterizing, lalejini2024runtime, hernandez2019random} and can be combined with surrogate modeling to drastically reduce computation time while preserving solution quality \cite{diaz2016review}.
+Additionally, techniques to mitigate the high cost of physics simulations are needed.
+In 2026, the Nebulous collaboration plans to integrate surrogate-assisted evolution and downsampling of expensive science simulations into ECLIPSE.
+Downsampling has been shown to efficiently make use of limited evaluations \cite{ferguson2020characterizing, 10.1145/3638530.3654208, 10.1145/3319619.3326900} and can be combined with surrogate modeling to drastically reduce computation time while preserving solution quality \cite{diaz2016review}.